Javad-cs/Javad-cs/README.md

 ---

-## 🚀 Looking for a Summer 2025 Internship
+## 🚀 Looking for a Winter 2025 Internship

-I’m actively exploring internship opportunities for Summer 2025 in a wide range of environments — from research labs to startups, corporates, and tech companies of any size.
+I’m actively exploring internship opportunities for Winter 2025 in a wide range of environments — from research labs to startups, corporates, and tech companies of any size.
 I'm especially excited about roles involving:

 - AI/ML, NLP, or Computer Vision